cloudmesh-community/book/chapters/prg/python/python.md

    print(i + 1)
 ```

-In fact, the range function defaults to starting value of *0*, so the
+In fact, the range function defaults to starting value of *0*, so it
-above is equivalent to:
+is equivalent to:

 ``` python
 for i in range(10):